 Video of shark vs octopus (National Geographic)

 Thus monolithic systems lab use the principles of distributed compliance and elastofluidics to yield unprecedented advantages in mechanical engineering systems: specifically the use of material elasticity and a combination of fluids, fibers and elastomeric surfaces to yield complex in these species through interplay of incompressible fluids, muscles, inextensible/extensible fibers and hyperelastic membranes that contain them.

 The monolithic systems lab develops design synthesis rules to translate distributed compliance and elastofluidics in several applications such as: wearable robots, human-safe robots, medical devices, micro-scale mechanisms, inflatable devices, and active materials amenable for additive manufacturing.
 Please read on to learn more about the journey of monolithic systems lab.

-- Gaurav Singh participated in RoboSoft 2018: http://www.robosoft2018.org/index.html by presenting a paper and taking part in the Soft Robotics Manipulation Competition, where our group won the 3rd place.
+- Gaurav Singh participated in the inaugural IEEE RoboSoft conference in Liverno Italy: http://www.robosoft2018.org/index.html by presenting a paper and taking part in the Soft Robotics Manipulation Competition, where our group won the 3rd place.

-- SreeKalyan Patiballa selected for Mavis Future Faculty program.
+- Sreekalyan Patiballa selected for the Mavis Future Faculty fellowship.